VNG-Realisatie/gemma-zaken/docs/_content/ontwikkelaars/handleidingen-en-tutorials/large-files.md

     }
     ```

-    The created document is locked, which means that only users with lock key can change it.
+    The created `EnkelvoudigInformatieObject` is locked, which means that only users with lock key can change it.
-    The response contains this lock key and `bestandsdelen` part with information for file parts uploading.
+    The response contains this lock key and the `bestandsdelen` part with information for file parts uploading.

     Part of example response: